-In this case, the effective virtual particle paths from the irregular distribution of positive particles entering the nuclear region on the top section of the negative particle have microscopic charge (q) and mass (m) spins which are parallel with the microscopic charge (q) and mass (m) spins comprised by the virtual particle paths in the nuclear region of the negatively charged particle so as to attract.
-While, the effective virtual particle paths from the irregular distribution of positive particles entering the nuclear region on the top section of the negative particle also have microscopic magnetic spins $(B_m)$ which are antiparallel with the microscopic magnetic spins (Bm) comprised by the virtual particle paths of the top section of the nuclear region of the negatively charged particle so as to also produce attraction.
+In this case, the effective virtual particle paths from the irregular distribution of positive particles entering the nuclear region on the top section of the negative particle have microscopic charge (q) and mass (m) spins which are parallel with the microscopic charge (q) and mass (m) spins comprised by the example virtual particle paths in the nuclear region of the negatively charged particle so as to attract.
+While, the effective virtual particle paths from the irregular distribution of positive particles entering the nuclear region on the top section of the negative particle also have microscopic magnetic spins (B_m) which are antiparallel with the microscopic magnetic spins (B_m) comprised by the example virtual particle paths of the top section of the nuclear region of the negatively charged particle so as to also produce attraction.
 In effect, the virtual particle paths interacting on the top section of the negative particle are considered to attract such that the top section of the unified field of the negative particle shown in figure (9) increases in mass and accelerates to an extent.
-Note that the "interacting" spins are separated for viewing purposes in figures (9) and (18).
-Thus, one must conceptually reposition the orthogonal sets of virtual particle path spins from the irregular distribution of positive particles while keeping them aligned as they are so that the origin of each orthogonal set of extranuclear spins from the irregular distribution of positive particles is almost abutting the origin of the respective orthogonal set of nuclear spins of the charged particle interacted upon for proper alignments.
+(Note that the "interacting" spins are separated for viewing purposes in figures (9) and (18).
+Thus, one must conceptually reposition the orthogonal sets of virtual particle path spins from the irregular distribution of positive particles while keeping them aligned as they are so that the origin of each orthogonal set of extranuclear spins from the irregular distribution of positive particles is then almost abutting the origin of the respective orthogonal set of nuclear spins of the charged particle interacted upon for proper alignments.)

-Similarly, in figure (9), the microscopic charge spins (q) of the effective virtual particle paths from the irregular distribution of positive particles which enter the nuclear region on the bottom section of the negative particle are parallel to the microscopic charge spins (q) of the virtual particle paths of the bottom section of the nuclear region of the negative particle so as to attract.
-Yet, the microscopic magnetic spins $(B_m)$ of the effective virtual particle paths from the irregular distribution of positive particles which enter the nuclear region on the bottom section of the negative particle are parallel to the microscopic magnetic spins $(B_m)$ of the virtual particle paths of the bottom section of the nuclear region of the negative particle so as to repel.
-While, the microscopic mass spins (m) of the effective virtual particle paths from the irregular distribution of positive particles which enter the nuclear region on the bottom section of the negative particle are antiparallel to the microscopic mass spins (m) of the virtual particle paths of the bottom section of the negative particle are antiparallel to the microscopic mass spins (m) of the virtual particle paths of the bottom section of the negative particle are antiparallel to the microscopic mass spins (m) of the virtual particle paths of the bottom section of the negative particle are antiparallel to the microscopic mass spins (m) of the virtual particle paths of the bottom section of the nuclear region of the negative particle are antiparallel to the microscopic mass spins (m) of the virtual particle paths of the bottom section of the nuclear region of the negative particle so as to also repel, and, in effect, produce a form of "mass repulsion."
+Similarly, in figure (9), the microscopic charge spins (q) of the effective virtual particle paths from the irregular distribution of positive particles which enter the nuclear region on the bottom section of the negative particle are parallel to the microscopic charge spins (q) of the example virtual particle paths of the bottom section of the nuclear region of the negative particle so as to attract.
+Yet, the microscopic magnetic spins (B_m) of the effective virtual particle paths from the irregular distribution of positive particles which enter the nuclear region on the bottom section of the negative particle are parallel to the microscopic magnetic spins (B_m) of the example virtual particle paths of the bottom section of the nuclear region of the negative particle so as to repel.
+While, the microscopic mass spins (m) of the effective virtual particle paths from the irregular distribution of positive particles which enter the nuclear region on the bottom section of the nuclear region of the negative particle are antiparallel to the microscopic mass spins (m) of the effective virtual particle paths from the irregular distribution of positive particles which enter the nuclear region on the bottom section of the negative particle are antiparallel to the microscopic mass spins (m) of the example virtual particle paths of the bottom section of the negative particle are antiparallel to the microscopic mass spins (m) of the example virtual particle paths of the bottom section of the nuclear region of the nuclear region of the negative particle are antiparallel to the microscopic mass spins (m) of the example virtual particle paths of the bottom section of the nuclear region of the nuclear region."